+Physical humans carry temporary existence, not lasting beyond graves.
 When Jesus instructed His disciples not to call anyone on earth their Father, He was advancing the reality of what exists between God and humanity.

-Through instructing His disciples, Jesus revealed that our human fathers have nothing to do with our original identities: “And call no man your father on earth, for you have one Father, who is in Heaven”(Matthew 23:9) (ESV).
+Through instructing His disciples, Jesus revealed that human fathers have nothing to do with original identities: “And call no man your father on earth, for you have one Father, who is in Heaven”(Matthew 23:9) (ESV).

 “And when he was alone, those around him with the twelve asked him about the parables.
 And he said to them, “To you has been given the secret of the Kingdom of God, but for those outside everything is in parables, so that ‘they may indeed see but not perceive, and may indeed hear but not understand, lest they should turn and be forgiven.”(Mark 4:10-12) (ESV).

 “And he said to him ‘Son, you are always with me, and all that is mine is yours.
-It was fitting to celebrate and be glad, for this your brother was dead, and is alive; he was lost, and is found”(Luke 15:31-32) (ESV)
+It was fitting to celebrate and be glad, for this your brother was dead and is alive; he was lost, and is found”(Luke 15:31-32) (ESV)

 Now apply all this to what happened to Jesus, who, Moses prophesied as would come from humanity’s midst: “The Lord your God will raise up for you a prophet like me from among you, from your brothers—it is to him you shall listen—“ (Deuteronomy 18:15) (ESV).

-“Now from the sixth hour there was darkness over all the land until the ninth hour.And about the ninth hour Jesus cried out with a loud voice, saying, “Eli, Eli, lema sabachthani?” that is, “My God, my God, why have you forsaken me?”(Matthew 26:46) (ESV).
+“Now from the sixth hour, there was darkness over all the land until the ninth hour.And about the ninth hour, Jesus cried out with a loud voice, saying, “Eli, Eli, lema sabachthani?” that is, “My God, my God, why have you forsaken me?”(Matthew 26:46) (ESV).

 “For God so loved the world, that he gave his only Son, that whoever believes in Him should not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him”(John 3:16-17) (ESV).

 Christianity, therefore, is not as difficult as most people assume it to be.
-The difficulty lies in inability to understand the Father’s will—made simple through the activities of Jesus, our brother.
+The difficulty lies in the inability to understand the Father’s will—made simple through the activities of Jesus, our brother.

 When Jesus says I am the way, the truth and the life, He intends to draw His followers to accept this simplicity.
-God intends to bring the entire humanity to the perpetual relationship with Him.
+God intends to bring the entire humanity to a perpetual relationship with Him.

 But this projects the only purpose for which humanity was created in God’s image.
 However, nothing is surprising—when others choose death—rather than living perpetually with God who created them in His own image.
 In His love, God still grants humanity the option to choose death rather than life.

-Andrew Masuku is the author of Dimensions of a New Civilization, laying down standards for uplifting Zimbabwe from current state of economic depression into a model for other nations worldwide.
+Andrew Masuku is the author of Dimensions of a New Civilization, laying down standards for uplifting Zimbabwe from the current state of economic depression into a model for other nations worldwide.
 A decaying tree provides an opportunity for a blossoming sprout.
 Written from a Christian perspective, the book is a product of inspiration, bringing reliefs to those having witnessed strings of unworkable solutions––leading to the current economic and social decay.
-In a simple conversational tone, most Zimbabweans should find the book as a long awaited providential oasis of hope.
+In a simple conversational tone, most Zimbabweans should find the book as a long-awaited providential oasis of hope.